 Here’s why dog bones aren’t a great option.

 Your dog is so cute, so can you blame your friends and family for constantly dropping off new toys at your house?
 I mean, what's better than seeing that tail wag into a full-body wiggle?
 But whoever buys these toys may not be thinking about how safe they are for your best friend.

-The right chew toys promote healthy teeth and gums, strengthen jaw muscles and help ensure dogs get enough mental stimulation, Dr. Aliya McCullough, Fetch by The Dodo's on-staff veterinarian, explains.
+The right chew toys promote healthy teeth and gums, strengthen jaw muscles and help ensure dogs get enough mental stimulation, Dr. Aliya McCullough, Fetch's on-staff veterinarian, explains.
 But not every toy on the market is “the right” toy for your pup.
 Luckily, our cheat sheet on spotting safe dog toys will help you know which ones to toss out.

 Good toys for dogs

 Pay close attention to the materials used to make your dog's chew toys.
 Avoid toys made from vinyl or rubber plastics, as they can easily tear apart, making them a risk for choking or gastrointestinal obstruction, Dr. McCullough says.

 Instead of rubber plastics, she recommends looking for chews made from natural rubber.
 Pro-tip: Most of the safest chew toys earn the label "phthalate-free" (which are chemicals that make plastic more durable and potentially impact a dog's reproductive system), so you'll want to look out for that too.

 Avoid adding toys made from hard plastic to your shopping cart, Dr. McCullough says.
 This material risks cracking or shattering your dog's teeth (especially if you have a puppy or senior pup).
 To test if it's too hard, press your fingernail down onto the toy.
 If your nail doesn't leave an indentation, then it's likely too hard.